FRACerqueira/PromptPlus/README.md

 PromptPlus applies the language/culture **only when running controls**.
 The language/culture of the application is **not affected**.
 If language/culture is not informed, the application's language/culture will be used with fallback to en-US.

 All messages are affected when changed language/culture.
-PromptPlus has languages embeded:
+PromptPlus has languages embedded:
 - en-US (Default)
 - pt-BR